 You must as quickly as possible, establish the following:

-WHEN – You need to be very specific as to when the Creditor’s Statutory Demand was served upon your company’s registered office.
+You need to be very specific as to when the Creditor’s Statutory Demand was served upon your company’s registered office.
 If it was served on your accountant, make sure that the date of receipt is date stamped on it.
-If you received it another way, such as a street post box, then keep the envelope as it may be possible to use the Australia Post tracking number to determine the delivery date and time.
+If you received it another way, such as a street post box, then keep the envelope.
+It may be possible to use the Australia Post tracking number to determine the delivery date and time.

 Once you have done that you need to consider what needs to be done next.